 If a proxy in the accompanying form is duly executed and returned, the shares represented by the proxy will be voted as directed.
 All properly executed proxies delivered pursuant to this solicitation and not revoked will be voted at the Meeting in accordance with the directions given.
-If you sign and return your proxy card without giving specific voting instructions, your shares will be voted (1) FOR the nominees to our Board of Directors, (2) FOR approval of an amendment to the Company's 2010 Omnibus Incentive Plan to increase the number of shares of common stock subject to the plan by 250,000 shares; and (3) FOR the ratification of Squar, Milner, Peterson, Miranda & Williamson, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2012.
+If you sign and return your proxy card without giving specific voting instructions, your shares will be voted as follows:

+- (1) FOR the nominees to our Board of Directors; - (2) FOR the approval of an amendment to the Company's 2010 Omnibus Incentive Plan to increase the number of shares of common stock subject to the plan by 300,000 shares; - (3) FOR the ratification of Squar, Milner, Peterson, Miranda & Williamson, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2013; - (4) FOR the approval, on an advisory basis, of the compensation of our named executive officers; and - (5) FOR the approval, on an advisory basis, of a three-year advisory vote on the compensation of our named executive officers.

 Representatives of our transfer agent will assist us in the tabulation of the votes.